Founder & CEO, Integrity HR, Inc - Human Resources Outsourcing and Consulting

 President, Nally Group

-Bio: Jeff Nally is an executive coach, speaker, author, and leader developer who brings expert neuroscience applications to improve leaders, teams and organizations.
-Jeff is the president of Nally Group Inc., a practice that helps leaders get results with the brain in mind.
+Bio: Jeff Nally is an executive coach, speaker, author, leader developer, and master of ceremonies who creates no-nonsense neuroscience solutions to be more human at work.
+Jeff is the president of Nally Group Inc., a practice that focuses on the science of leadership and helps leaders get results with the brain in mind

 Jeff has been an executive leader in manufacturing and healthcare corporations.
 He held leadership positions at Commonwealth Aluminum, Commonwealth Industries, CLARCOR Air Filtration Products, and Humana.
 Jeff led not-for-profit organizations focused on population health and education attainment.
 He was the executive director of Community Health Trust in Louisville and The Citizens Committee on Education in Owensboro.

-Jeff is a co-author of Rethinking Human Resources, an anthology of HR and coaching thought leaders.
+Jeff is a co-author of Rethinking Human Resources and Humans@Work, anthologies of HR and coaching thought leaders.
 He is a guest writer for Hope for Leaders Unabridged, a compilation of leadership strategies.

 Jeff earned a Bachelor of Arts in Psychology from Georgetown College in Georgetown, Kentucky, and a Masters in Business Administration from Georgia State University in Atlanta.